Lamotrigine: Side effects

 Side effects such as rash, fever, and fatigue are very serious, as they may indicate incipient SJS, TEN, DRESS syndrome, or aseptic meningitis.

 Lamotrigine prescribing information has a black box warning about life-threatening skin reactions, including Stevens–Johnson syndrome (SJS), DRESS syndrome, and toxic epidermal necrolysis (TEN).
 The manufacturer states that nearly all cases appear in the first two to eight weeks of therapy.
 Patients should seek medical attention for any unexpected skin rash, as its presence is an indication of a possible serious or even deadly side effect of the drug.
 Not all rashes that occur while taking lamotrigine progress to SJS or TEN.
 Between 5 and 10% of patients will develop a rash, but only one in a thousand patients will develop a serious rash.
 Rash and other skin reactions are more common in children, so this medication is often reserved for adults.
-For patients whose lamotrigine has been stopped after development of a rash, rechallenge with lamotrigine is also a viable option.
-However, it is not applicable for very serious cases.
-The incidence of these eruptions increases in patients who are currently on, or recently discontinued a valproate-type anticonvulsant drug, as these medications interact in such a way that the clearance of both is decreased and the effective dose of lamotrigine is increased.
+For patients whose lamotrigine has been stopped after the development of a rash, rechallenge with lamotrigine is also a viable option.
+Usually, rechallenge is done by reinstating lamotrigine at a smaller dose (5mg/day).
+However, it does not apply to very serious cases.
+The incidence of these eruptions increases in patients who are currently on, or recently discontinued, a valproate-type anticonvulsant drug, as these medications interact in such a way that the clearance of both is decreased and the effective dose of lamotrigine is increased.

+Lamotrigine has a 5-week graduated dosing schedule in order to prevent possible skin rashes.

 In 2018, the FDA required a new warning for the risk of hemophagocytic lymphohistiocytosis.
 This serious reaction can occur between days to weeks after starting the treatment.

-Other side effects include loss of balance or coordination, double vision, crossed eyes, pupil constriction, blurred vision, dizziness and lack of coordination, drowsiness, insomnia, anxiety, vivid dreams or nightmares, dry mouth, mouth ulcers, memory problems, mood changes, itchiness, runny nose, cough, nausea, indigestion, abdominal pain, weight loss, missed or painful menstrual periods, and vaginitis.
+Other side effects include alopecia (hair loss), loss of balance or coordination, double vision, crossed eyes, pupil constriction, blurred vision, dizziness and lack of coordination, drowsiness, insomnia, anxiety, vivid dreams or nightmares, dry mouth, mouth ulcers, memory problems, mood changes, itchiness, runny nose, cough, nausea, indigestion, abdominal pain, weight loss, missed or painful menstrual periods, and vaginitis.
 The side-effects profile varies for different patient populations.
-Overall adverse effects in treatment are similar between men, women, geriatric, pediatric and racial groups.
+Overall adverse effects in treatment are similar between men, women, geriatric, pediatric, and racial groups.

-A systematic review of the literature revealed that abnormal movements secondary to lamotrigine are uncommon.
-The movement disorders associated with lamotrigine were tics, akathisias, dyskinesias, myoclonus, parkinsonism, dystonia, cerebellar syndromes, and stuttering.

 Lamotrigine has been associated with a decrease in white blood cell count (leukopenia).
 Lamotrigine does not prolong QT/QTc in TQT studies in healthy subjects.

 In people taking antipsychotics, cases of lamotrigine-precipitated neuroleptic malignant syndrome have been reported.